gt-tinker/qwerty-rust-ast/README.md

 Note that the build you just created will not be used by Rust at all.
 It is strictly for your separate personal enjoyment.

+You can run the [FileCheck][5] tests by running the following command from the root of the repository:

+    $ python3 qwerty_mlir/tests/filecheck_tests.py

 ### Building the Python Extension

 To generate the Python extension, run the following: